-Fifty-six per cent of the patients were Treaty Indian or Eskimo, 23 per cent were Metis and 21 per cent, white.
+Fifty-six per cent of the patients were Treaty Indian or Eskimo, 23 per cent were Metis and 21 p e r cent, white.

 During the year 1964, a total of 2,322 people were admitted to the Manitoba Rehabilitation Hospital - either as in-patients or out-patients - for intensive programs of treatment.
 The patients were admitted with all types of disabilities - including orthopaedic and neurological conditions, arthritis, amputations, hemiplegia, paraplegia and quadriplegia.
-But the goal for each was the same: To restore as much function as possible, and thus enable the individual to live and work to the utmost of his capacity.
+But the goal for each was the same: To restore as much function as possible, and thus enable the individual to live and work to the utmost of his capacity. tuberculosis patients.
+The average length of hospital stay was 301 days in 1964, compared to 332 days in 1963.